Top Tier Detergent Gasoline

-Licensed Top Tier fuel retailers use a higher level of detergent additives compared to other non Top Tier retailers using only the minimum EPA required detergent additives in order to help prevent the buildup of engine deposits, which may reduce fuel economy and optimal engine performance.
+Licensed Top Tier fuel retailers use a higher level of detergent additive which can increase fuel economy and optimal engine performance.
 According to an automotive industry spokesman, the regular use of this type of gasoline results in improved engine life.

 The Top Tier standards must apply to all grades of gasoline or diesel that a company sells, whether it is economy (low-octane) or premium (high-octane).

 Purpose of detergents in gasoline

 Detergent additives serve to prevent the buildup of engine "gunk," which can cause a host of mechanical problems.
-Automotive journalist Craig Cole writes, "Gasoline is an impure substance refined from a very impure base stock – crude oil.
+Automotive journalist Craig Cole writes, "Gasoline is an impure substance refined from a very impure base stock –crude oil.
 It’s an explosive hydrocarbon cocktail containing all kinds of different chemicals.
 In addition to its own molecular variability, refiners and retailers incorporate additional substances into the mix, from ethanol alcohol to octane enhancers."

-While General Motors' fuels engineer Andrew Buczynsky claims that no one has identified the exact molecule in gasoline that causes engine buildup, he asserts that consistent use of Top Tier Detergent Gasoline will keep engines cleaner.
+While General Motors' fuels engineer Andrew Buczynsky claims that no one has identified the exact molecule in gasoline that causes engine buildup, he suggests using Top Tier Detergent Gasoline to keep one's engine cleaner.
 Engine gunk typically builds up in fuel injectors and on intake valves, and if severe can result in reduced fuel efficiency, acceleration, and power.
 Left unchecked, engine gunk can also contribute to increased emissions, rough idling, and tendency to stall, and can therefore increase required motor repairs.
 When fuel injectors accumulate deposits, they do not distribute fuel evenly, creating pockets of too much fuel and too little fuel.
 Too-little fuel around the spark plug dampens the combustion that drives the piston downward and may cause a misfire.
 When the frequency of misfires reaches a certain point, the on-board computer turns on the "service engine" light on the dash.
 The repair for this type of problem depends on the severity of the deposits.
 In milder cases, a mechanic may solve the problem by adding a can of fuel-injector cleaner into the gas tank.
 However, in some cases, the fuel injectors must be replaced.
 Deposits formed on the intake valves may be removed via walnut shell blasting.
 In severe cases, a more costly cylinder-head rebuild may be necessary.

 Certain forms of sulfur that refiners or pipelines may leave in finished gasoline, such as mercaptans and hydrogen sulfide, can contaminate fuel sending units and lead to erratic dashboard fuel gauge readings, which may be expensive to repair.
-However, this problem has become less common as manufacturers are now making these units with improved alloys that are less affected by these forms of sulfur.
+However, this problem has become less common since 2006, since manufacturers have been making these units with improved alloys that are less affected by these forms of sulfur.